Bad Love (Eric Clapton song): Chart performance

 In the United States, the song reached number 88 on the Billboard Hot 100 singles chart, where it stayed a total of five weeks.
 "Bad Love" was more successful on the Mainstream Rock songs chart, also compiled by the Billboard magazine, where it peaked at number one and stayed a total 21 weeks on the chart.
 The song was Clapton's last number-one hit to reach the Billboard Mainstream Rock songs chart.
 It stayed on top of the chart for three weeks.
 The single sold a total of 129,482 copies in the five weeks on the Hot 100 singles chart.
 In the United Kingdom, the release peaked at number 25 on the Official Charts Company's compilation, where it stayed seven weeks and sold 48,272 copies in the country.
 In Canada, "Bad Love" peaked at number 56 on the singles charts compiled by the RPM magazine, selling 2,001 copies, while on the chart.
-In Italy and Poland, the single release peaked at position 39 and number 14.
+In Italy, the single release peaked at position 39.
 In Japan, the album ranked on number ten on the Oricon international singles chart, selling more than 50,000 copies in total and becoming a gold record within a month.
 In the Netherlands, the single positioned itself at place 83 on the MegaCharts singles chart.
 According to Clapton himself, the release reached the Top 10 in five countries and was awarded with a Gold disc in Portugal and South Africa.
 In total, the single release sold more than 250,000 copies worldwide.